Multicell experiments for marginal treatment effect estimation of digital ads: Setting

 \section{Setting}

-In this section, we consider a specific decision problem faced by a firm, that of what fraction of a target audience they should advertise to in order to maximize expected profits.
-We focus on this problem because it enables us to introduce our model, describe the typical experimental design with one-sided noncompliance, and explain why the treatment effect parameter obtained from this design (the ATT) does not suffice for the decision-maker to solver their problem.
+We consider a firm's decision to select the optimal fraction of a target audience they should advertise to in order to maximize expected profits.
+We focus on this problem because it enables us to introduce our model, describe the typical experimental design with one-sided noncompliance, and explain why the treatment effect parameter obtained from this design (the ATT) does not suffice for the decision-maker to solve this problem.